-(20) To enter into a contract with any corporation authorized to transact the business of insurance in this Commonwealth, or to participate in, or become a member of a trust, fund, plan or agreement to provide retirement benefits, death benefits, or disability benefits, and to make such contributions out of the earnings of the association, as may be required to provide these benefits: Provided, however, That the terms and conditions of any such contract, trust, fund, plan or agreement shall have first been approved in writing by the department.
+(20) To enter into a contract with any corporation authorized to transact the business of insurance in this Commonwealth, or to participate in, or become a member of a trust, fund, plan or agreement to provide retirement benefits, death benefits, or disability benefits, and to make such contributions out of the earnings of the association, as may be required to provide these benefits; provided that an association shall send the department a copy of any such contract, trust, fund, plan or agreement and of all changes therein immediately after every adoption and change.

-(21) To acquire savings and pay earnings thereon, and to lend and invest its funds as provided in this code.
+(21) To acquire savings and pay earnings or interest thereon, and to lend and invest its funds as provided in this code.

-(22) Associations shall have all powers granted to Federal savings and loan associations except as limited or prohibited by this act.
+(22) Notwithstanding any other provision of this act, associations shall have all powers granted to Federal savings and loan associations.
+Associations may invest in such bonds, capital stock obligations, and other securities that qualify for investment for any purposes by Federal savings and loan associations.
 The department may by regulation supervise the exercise of any additional powers which associations may acquire by virtue of this subsection.